OhadLandau/TCUP/README.md

 │   └── ResultsPage.png
 ├── Raw Script/                            # End-to-end training pipeline │   └── FullTCUP.py
+├── TCUP v1.5                            # End-to-end updated training pipeline
+│   └── Script + Results of updated model
+├── Data                          # End-to-end training pipeline
+│   └── URL to a Drive link with all the data
 └── README.md                              # <–– you are here